The North West Company: Brief history

 The French controlled much of what is now Canada in the early 1700s.
 As a result, their traders had a large fur trading network.
-After the conquest of New France by the British in 1763, French traders founded the North West Company and continued expanding their fur trade into the Canadian interior.
+After the conquest of New France by the British in 1763, Scottish immigrants forced out of Scotland due to the Highland clearances, founded the North West Company and continued expanding their fur trade into the Canadian interior.
 The competition with the Hudson's Bay Company led to a massive environmental impact with numerous fur trade posts being built, the interior of Canada being explored, and the beaver population being exhausted.
 The fur trade created conflict which increased tensions between the British, French and Indigenous People.

 Current operations

 The North West Company's head office is located in Winnipeg, Manitoba, Canada, built partly on the site of Upper Fort Garry.
 This building used to serve as the head office of the Hudson's Bay Company.
 It also operates two offices in the United States cities of Anchorage, Alaska, and Boca Raton, Florida.

-As of 2014, the North West Company had 4,921 employees in Canada and 1,726 employees in its international operations in Alaska, the South Pacific, and the Caribbean. and was the largest employer of Indigenous People in the business sector.
+As of 2014, the North West Company had 4,921 employees in Canada and 1,726 employees in its international operations in Alaska, the South Pacific, and the Caribbean.
+It was the largest employer of Indigenous People in the business sector.

 The company operates stores under these banners: